Cyclotomic double affine Hecke algebras (with an appendix by Hiraku Nakajima and Daisuke Yamakawa): Introduction

 The existence of this $q$-deformation may seem somewhat surprising from the viewpoint of classical algebraic theory of DAHA (\cite{Ch1}), since typically DAHA are attached to crystallographic reflection groups (Weyl groups), while the group $W$ is not crystallographic for $l\ge 3$.
 Yet, we also give a purely algebraic definition of cyclotomic DAHA.
 Namely, we characterize the cyclotomic DAHA as the subalgebra of the usual Cherednik's DAHA for $GL_N$ generated by certain elements, and also as the subalgebra preserving certain spaces of functions.
 Finally, we present cyclotomic DAHA by generators and relations.
 These three descriptions also make sense in the trigonometric limit $q\to 1$ (for partially spherical cyclotomic rational Cherednik algebras).
 We note that for $l=1$, cyclotomic DAHA essentially appeared in \cite{BF}.

 We also connect cyclotomic DAHA with multiplicative quiver and bow varieties.
-Namely, we show that the spherical cyclotomic DAHA $\bold e\DAHA_N^l(Z,1,t)\bold e$ is commutative, and its spectrum for generic parameters is isomorphic to the algebra of regular functions on the multiplicative quiver variety for the cyclic quiver of length $l$ with dimension vector $(N,...,N)$; hence $\bold e\DAHA_N^l(Z,q,t)\bold e$ is a quantization of this variety.
+Namely, we show that the spherical cyclotomic DAHA $\bold e\DAHA_N^l(Z,1,t)\bold e$ (where $\bold e$ is the symmetrizer of the finite Hecke algebra) is commutative, and its spectrum for generic parameters is isomorphic to the algebra of regular functions on the multiplicative quiver variety for the cyclic quiver of length $l$ with dimension vector $(N,...,N)$; hence $\bold e\DAHA_N^l(Z,q,t)\bold e$ is a quantization of this variety.
 In particular, we show that this multiplicative quiver variety is connected, and that $\DAHA_N^l(Z,1,t)$ is an Azumaya algebra of degree $N!$ over this variety.
 We also show that if $t$ is not a root of unity then the algebra $\bold e\DAHA_N^l(Z,1,t)\bold e$ is an integrally closed Cohen-Macaulay domain isomorphic to the center ${\mathcal Z}(\DAHA_N^l(Z,1,t))$, while $\DAHA_N^l(Z,1,t)\bold e$ is a Cohen-Macaulay module over this algebra.

 Finally, we provide some applications of cyclotomic DAHA to the theory of quasiinvariants.
 Namely, we show that natural $q$-deformations of various classes of spaces of quasi-invariants are flat, and therefore free modules over the algebra of symmetric polynomials.
 We also introduce a new type of quasiinvariants (namely, twisted quasiinvariants) and their $q$-deformation, and prove the freeness property for them.